-As you're learning to cast on knitting stitches this way you're also learning most of the steps for the knit stitch as well.
+As you're learning to knit on knitting stitches this way you're also learning most of the steps for the knit stitch as well.

-The only difference is that as you work the knit on cast on you knit into the loop on your left needle in order to create a stitch and when you knit the knit stitch you drop the loop on the left needle because it has been worked.
+The only difference is that as you work this cast on you knit into the loop on your left needle in order to create a stitch and when you knit the knit stitch you drop the loop on the left needle because it has been worked.

 The two needle cast on creates two stitches out of one.